zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-google.md

 Cut off the pest, gather the pest and remove the hair and put on the kasawat.
 Leaving the laity, the priest comes to nothing and behaves alone.
 Residence Does.
 Maintains posture.
 Controls.
 Depends.
 Thus the Blessed One He is incomparable to the priesthood.
-“How lucky the Lord is because there is no second Is it amazing?
+"How lucky the Lord is because there is no second Is it amazing?
 He was thus ordained, alone in the distant sounds of the forest Suitable for secretive activities of people who have little noise and no noise Serves as resting-place monasteries.
 He behaves alone.
 Alone.